Podcast: Play in new window | Download

 For More Info on SCD and FODMAPS

-Go here for one look at the SCD Diet and here for FODMAPS.
+Go here for one look at the SCD Diet food Stages and here for FODMAPS.
 There are many other pages and sites too….
 Notice I put foods in at different stages, like Onions which are the WORST Fodmaps food but SCD suggests them earlier on.
 I put them at the end as I have seen them be a key.
 On the other hand, Fodmaps allows potato, rice and tofu.
+I tolerate potato and parboiled rice quite well now, and they are good prebiotics for the good bacteria in my gut.
+Sweet potato is not as digestible to me.
+I don’t know why.